Ya7iaA/Problem-Solving-Java-OOP/MiniOOP/PracticeOOP/README.md

 Create
 - App that accept number , name of Player
 - print them
+- Validation
-- make sure that number is > 0
+  01- make sure that number is > 0
-- make sure that name size > 5
+  02- make sure that name size > 5

 03- Third Practice

 Create
 - App that accept 3 number
 - return sum of them
+- Validation
-- check that 3 number must be even number
+  01- check that 3 number must be even number

+04- Fourth Practice

+create
+- APP that Accept Player(id,name,number)
+- student(id , name,age)
+- print Data
+- Validation
+  01- id must be > 0
+  02 number length must be <=2
+  03- age must be > 7 and < 30